westridgegroup/oghma-arrangement/documentation/README.md

 3. App Services is responsible for presenting a Portal interface for the end user, mainly related to reporting and surfacing analytics information.
 Links to the App Service pages would be included in the email sent back to the original sender by Logic Apps.

 ### Details on Champion solution (Databricks Heavy)
-1. Logic Apps is responsible for retrieving emails, and writing the information including attachments to raw storage.
-On the back end of the process Logic Apps is responsible for sending an email response to the original sender
-2. Databricks is responsible for organizing the email metadata saving it to tables.
+1. Databricks does it all.
+Databricks is responsible for retrieving emails, and writing the information including attachments to raw storage.
+On the back end of the process Databricks is responsible for sending an email response to the original sender.
+Databricks is responsible for organizing the email metadata saving it to tables.
 Using LLMs to extract information from the body of the email.
 OCRing the attachments, using LLMs and regex to extract information from those documents as well as tabularizing all of that information into tables for further reporting.
 Lastly it formulates an email response and calls a logic app to return an email to the original sender.
 Databricks Apps is responsible for presenting a Portal interface for the end user, mainly related to reporting and surfacing analytics information.
 Links to the Databricks App would be included in the email sent back to the original sender by Logic Apps.